hakonlyn/Privat/assignment2/Readme.md

 For all exercises we have some unit tests but you should write more unit tests using junit to make sure it works and thorough coverage.

-Once you are done changing to submot
+Once you are done changing to submit follow instructions below:

-If you haven't already added a remote, run ```git remote add dat240labs https://github.com/uis-dat240-fall19/username-labs``` where username should be replaced with your own GitHub username and dat240labs can be replaced with any name you prefer.
+- If you haven't already added a remote, run ```git remote add dat240labs https://github.com/uis-dat240-fall19/username-labs``` where username should be replaced with your own GitHub username and dat240labs can be replaced with any name you prefer.
-After you have made the changes commit them with ```git commit -m "Comment"``` and run ```git push dat240labs``` to have the changes pushed up to your own username-labs repository on GitHub.
+- After you have made the changes commit them with ```git commit -m "Comment"``` and run ```git push dat240labs``` to have the changes pushed up to your own username-labs repository on GitHub.
 Note that you cloned the original repository but pushing to your own private repository.
-If you make changes to your own username-labs repository using the GitHub web interface, and want to pull those changes down to your own computer, you can run the command:
+- If you make changes to your own username-labs repository using the GitHub web interface, and want to pull those changes down to your own computer, you can run the command:
 ```git pull dat240labs master```